This web page contains brief explanations of various offensive topics within the game of basketball.

 5 out motion offense: Basketball offensive strategy that utilizes the fundamental skill sets of passing, cutting, and screening as well as continuity patterns to create scoring opportunities, typically near the basket or from the perimeter.

-After timeout plays: Special half court sets that are designed by the coaching staff during a timeout which consist of various offensive actions such as basketball screens or basketball cuts with the main purpose of creating scoring opportunities near the basket or from the perimeter.
+After timeout plays: Sets designed by the coaching staff during a timeout which consist of various offensive actions such as basketball screens or basketball cuts with the main purpose of creating scoring opportunities near the basket or from the perimeter.

 Attack and react offense: Basketball offensive strategy that utilizes the fundamental principles of dribble drive, read and react, and motion offense to create scoring opportunities near the basket or from the perimeter.

-Baseline out of bounds plays: Specific plays that feature one offensive player that will inbound the basketball and four additional offensive players that will execute actions such as cuts or screens to generate potential scoring opportunities at the rim or from the perimeter.
+Baseline out of bounds plays: Sets that feature one offensive player that will inbound the basketball and four additional offensive players that will execute actions such as cuts or screens to generate potential scoring opportunities at the rim or from the perimeter.

 Basketball offense: Foundational component within the game of basketball and its primary emphasis is to use a combination of individual player skills as well as team strategies and tactics to create scoring opportunities near the basket or from the perimeter.